josephlyu/Coivd-19-uk/README.md

   - *The exact R0 values in the graph are inaccurate.
 For the purpose of this crude calculation, I assumed the infection period to be 1 day, whereas it is around 10 in reality (there are also many other vital factors I didn't take into consideration).
 The actual R0 value should be at least few times larger than this graph suggests.*
   - *The graph of deaths was extremely unstable in early March - this was due to the small sample size initially.*
 2. **We are not testing enough.**
-  - *We can see that the R0 value for deaths is consistently **higher** than that for infection, when it should be at the same level.This indicates that there are **more infected people** than have been recorded and we are not testing enough.*
+  - *We can see that the R0 value for deaths is consistently **higher** than that for infection, when it should be at the same level.This indicates that there are **more infected people** than have been recorded and we are not testing enough.*<br><br>

 ### 2.2 Turning point judgement